-External Auditor Fees for FY2021 S\$ % of Total
+External Auditor Fees for FY2022 S\$ % of Total

-Total audit fees 253,000 93
+Total audit fees 305,100 86

-Total non-audit fees 19,900 7
+Total non-audit fees 49,000 14

-Total Fees payable 272,900 100
+Total Fees payable 354,100 100

-The AC is satisfied that the appointment of external auditors is in compliance with the requirements of SGX Listing Rule 712 for FY2021.
+The AC is satisfied that the appointment of external auditors is in compliance with the requirements of SGX Listing Rule 712 for FY2022.

-In accordance with the requirements of SGX Listing Rule 716, the AC and the Board, having reviewed the appointment of different auditors for the Company's subsidiaries during FY2021, are satisfied that these appointments would not compromise the standard and effectiveness of the audit of the Group.
+In accordance with the requirements of SGX Listing Rule 716, the AC and the Board, having reviewed the appointment of different auditors for the Company's subsidiaries during FY2022, are satisfied that these appointments would not compromise the standard and effectiveness of the audit of the Group.

 In the review of the financial statements, the AC has discussed with Management the accounting principles that were applied and their judgment of items that might affect the integrity of the financial statements.
 The AC reviewed and discussed the following key audit matters impacting the financial statements with Management and the external auditor.
-These key audit matters have been addressed by the external auditors in their Independent Auditor's Report on page 37 to 40 of the Annual Report (Financial).
+These key audit matters have been addressed by the external auditors in their Independent Auditor's Report on pages 33 to 34 of the Annual Report (Financial).

 Key Audit Matters How the AC reviewed these matters and what decisions were made Impairment Assessment of Vessels The AC reviewed management's impairment assessment of vessels, which included valuation by independent external specialists as well as management's value-in-use calculation.
-Detailed discussion with management was held taking into account industry trend and potential impact that the COVID-19 pandemic has on the vessels' operation.
+Detailed discussion with management was held taking into account industry trend.
 The AC also discussed and reviewed the findings of the external auditors with management and auditors, including their assessment on the appropriateness of the methodologies and the underlying key assumptions applied in both valuation and value-in-use assessment.
-The AC was satisfied with the valuation and value-in-use assessment along with the methodologies used for the vessels owned by the Group as disclosed in the financial statements.
-Impairment Assessment of Investments in subsidiaries The AC reviewed management's impairment assessment of investment in subsidiaries, which involve the preparation of discounted future cashflow, the assumptions made in determining such amounts and the evaluation of potential impact that the COVID-19 pandemic has on the operations of its subsidiaries.
-The AC discussed and reviewed the findings of the external auditors with management and auditors, including their assessment on the appropriateness of the methodologies and the underlying key assumptions applied in the impairment assessment.
-The AC was satisfied with the value-in-use assessment along with the methodologies used as disclosed in the financial statements.
+The AC was satisfied with the valuation and value-in-use assessment along with the methodologies used for the vessels owned and leased by the Group as disclosed in the financial statements.